 If you’re looking for guaranteed beach weather with a very warm sea, but don’t want to battle the full summer crowds, this is a good time to visit Split or the islands.
 Istria is also beautiful at this time of year if you’re interested in visiting that region (and you should be!).

 Croatia in October

 October is the other best month to visit to Croatia.
 The crowds are gone but most sites and restaurants/bars are still open, even in the smaller coastal areas and the islands.
 It’s still warm enough to lie on the beach and swim in the sea most days.
 Prices go down because the season is over on the coasts.

-And more inland, the fall is beautiful as well and there are no crowds in the nature parks.
+And more inland, the fall is beautiful as well and there are no crowds in the nature parks, so visiting Croatia in October is great if you’re into more than just sunbathing.
 Zagreb is bustling, and you can still visit attractions like Plitvice and Krka parks to see them without the crowds and with the changing fall leaves.

 Croatia in November